Thai Chili Substitutes – 8 Perfect Alternatives

 In this article, I’ll share 8 Thai chili substitutes, some which you may already have in your kitchen.
 The other substitutes are easy to find online or in supermarkets.

-Khang Starr White Thai pods on plant
+Thai chilis ripening on plant

 1. Serrano Peppers